emmabostian/FEM-design-systems-docs/lessons/knobs.md

 title: "Knobs"
 section: "Documenting components with Storybook"
 order: 61
+description: Knobs allow you to interact with your Storybook components in real-time.
+In this video we'll add knobs to our Storybook configuration and learn how to toggle the disabled state of our buttons.
 ---

 Storybook has an add-on called knobs which allows you to interact with your components and change their proprerties in real-time.